ayushgarg1804/Eventico/README.md

 ### Project
 This is a part of Acadmic Project Report under the course **Information System and Data Management** (COE-317) at [**NSIT**](www.nsit.ac.in).

+### Deployment
+The master branch is automatically deployed to heroku app : *https://eventico.herokuapp.com/*

 ### Contributors
 - Ayush Garg (236CO14)
 - Aman Priyadarshi (216CO14)